KrishnaMehta123/Suggestedits/docs/Messaging Channels 2.0/web-popup-overview.md

 Web notifications are pop-up messages that can be displayed on desktop or mobile websites.

 CleverTap web notifications get displayed in two ways:

 * In a footer of your site; available for desktop and mobile websites.
 * Before the user exits your website, known as exit intent web pop-ups; only available for desktop.

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Prerequisite
+>
-  "body": "The prerequisite to set up web pop-up campaigns is to integrate your website with the CleverTap JavaScript plugin.
-For more information, refer to [Web](https://developer.clevertap.com/docs/web) in the developer documentation.", "title": "Prerequisite"
+> The prerequisite to set up web pop-up campaigns is to integrate your website with the CleverTap JavaScript plugin.
+For more information, refer to [Web](https://developer.clevertap.com/docs/web) in the developer documentation.
-}
-[/block]

 # Web Pop-up

 Web pop-ups provide the capability to send quick alerts, offers, or even how-to tidbits to your users using our built-in web pop-up builder or your own custom HTML templates.
 The *Web Pop-up* feature makes it easy to set up web pop-up campaigns for all your users or specific user segments.